Mark specialises in all aspects of property law, including development, acquisitions, disposals, syndications, leasing and infrastructure.

 - Beaumont Partners on the purchase and sale of its freehold interest in Beaumont Quarter to Innovus

-- Providing property advice in relation to a number of ground lease rental arbitrations including Beaumont Quarter, Lighter Quay North and Pier 21, and
+- on a number of ground lease rental arbitrations including Beaumont Quarter, Lighter Quay North and Pier 21, and

 - AMP Capital Property Portfolio on its acquisition of a half share in Botany Town Centre, LynnMall Shopping Centre and Manukau Supa Centre for $368m; and on the acquisition and development of its bulk retail centres in Manukau, Nelson and Northwood.